-Our Senior School welcomes students in Year 7 to 11 and will expand to Year 12 in 2018.
+Our Senior School welcomes students in Year 7 to 11.

 From Year 7 to Year 9, the curriculum is based on the French National Curriculum with subjects being taught equally in English and French.
 In Year 10 French nationals may opt to take the Diplôme National du Brevet and all students may be taking courses in IGCSE subjects.
 Year 11 is the final year of IGCSE courses and incorporates courses in study skills and research